iHRIS/iHRIS/docs/dev/questionnaire.md

 - tree: Used to inform that the field should be displayed as a tree of items
 - text: Used to inform that the field should be displayed as a long text
+- password: Used to inform that the field should be displayed as a password, in a way that the texts being typed are hidden
 - year: Used to inform that the date field should only display year instead of a full date

 ### Questionnaire Example